 Suggested CitationBennedsen, Morten, Birthe Larsen, Ian M. Schmutte and Daniela Scur (2023) "The Effect of Preserving Job Matches During a Crisis."
-Labour Economics, in press.
+Labour Economics, vol.84, October.

 Earlier version appeared in COVID Economics, Issue 27, 9 June 2020

 It is generally difficult to measure the importance of preserving worker-firm relationships, particularly for low-wage jobs that involve general skills.
 The COVID-19 pandemic led to the sudden and seemingly temporary disruption of millions of otherwise productive employment relationships around the world.
 Using novel administrative and survey data from Denmark, we study a policy where firms paid up to 25% of wages to furlough instead of firing workers.
 We find that aid-taking firms furloughed about 24pp more workers, a large share of whom would have otherwise been laid off, and this had a positive impact on subsequent firm survival, employment growth and sales.
 Further, we find firms derive value from maintaining ties to low-wage and blue collar workers and that preserving those matches is beneficial to firms, suggesting policies that preserve job matches may help speed-up recovery.